Eric Roberts: Career

+2000–2008

 In 2000, Roberts played a serial killer in The Flying Dutchman.
 In 2002, he portrayed an FBI detective in Ja Rule's music video for his song "Down Ass Bitch", as well as its sequel "Down 4 U".

 In 2003, Roberts also appeared in The Killers' music video for their song "Mr. Brightside", later reprising the role in the music video for their 2012 single "Miss Atomic Bomb".

 In 2005, he appeared in the music videos for Mariah Carey's "We Belong Together" and "It's Like That".

 In 2006, he starred in the drama movie A Guide to Recognizing Your Saints.
-The movie was a success and earned $2,035,468 at the box-office and holds a 75% "Certified Fresh" rating on Rotten Tomatoes. he appeared in the video for Akon's "Smack That", featuring Eminem.
-The same year, he had a role in the romantic comedy film Phat Girlz, starring Mo'Nique, which receive good review and generate $7,401,890 in theaters worldwide.
+The movie was a success and earned $2,035,468 at the box-office and holds a 75% rating on Rotten Tomatoes.
+He appeared in the video for Akon's "Smack That", featuring Eminem.
+The same year, he had a role in the romantic comedy film Phat Girlz, starring Mo'Nique, which receive good reviews and generate $7,401,890 in theaters worldwide.
 He had a major role in the British-German-American martial arts action film DOA: Dead or Alive, based on the famous videogame of the same name, which grossed $7.5 million on a budget of $30 million.

 In early January 2007, Roberts starred in the two-part miniseries Pandemic as the mayor of Los Angeles.
 In 2007, he appeared in the video for Godhead's "Hey You".
 He appeared as a panelist on the television game show Hollywood Squares.

 On July 18, 2008, he appeared in The Dark Knight as Sal Maroni, a Gotham City Mafia boss who hires The Joker to kill Batman and a renegade mob accountant.

+2009–2011

 In February 2009, Oscar nominee Mickey Rourke, who starred with Roberts in The Pope of Greenwich Village, said he hoped that Roberts would soon be offered a role which would resurrect his career in the way that The Wrestler rejuvenated Rourke's.
 He portrayed Seth Blanchard on the second season of the Starz series Crash, from 2009.
 In 2009, Roberts appeared as himself in "Tree Trippers", a season five episode of Entourage.
 He is portrayed as a mushroom and drug fanatic as he gives the boys mushrooms and joins them in Joshua Tree National Park to trip as they contemplate Vince's next movie decision.

 The same year, he appeared in the independent movie The Chaos Experiment, starring Val Kilmer which had a limited theatrical release, playing to small audiences on two screens for one week in Grand Rapids, and for one week in nearby Lansing.
 He also appeared in the independent movie Rock Slyde, starring Patrick Warburton, Andy Dick, Rena Sofer, and Elaine Hendrix.
 He had the main role in the action movie The Butcher.
 He was acted in the psychological thriller film Royal Kill.
 He also appeared in the Canadian-American thriller Bloodwork.